kkartas/MetDataPy/README.md

 Statement of Need
 Modern ML pipelines require clean, unit-consistent, well-flagged meteorological time series.
 MetDataPy provides a canonical schema, robust ingestion (with autodetection and an interactive mapping wizard), quality control, derived metrics, time-safe ML preparation, and reproducible exports.

+## Requirements and Compatibility

+**Python:** 3.9+

+**Core dependencies:** pandas ≥2.0, numpy ≥1.23, pyarrow ≥13.0, click ≥8.1, pydantic ≥2.4, PyYAML ≥6.0

+**NumPy Compatibility:** MetDataPy is compatible with both NumPy 1.x and 2.x.
+If you encounter compatibility issues with optional visualization dependencies (matplotlib, seaborn), you may need to either:
+- Downgrade NumPy: `pip install 'numpy<2.0'`
+- Or upgrade visualization libraries to versions compatible with NumPy 2.x

+The core MetDataPy functionality works with both NumPy versions.

 ## Documentation

 Full documentation is available on **[Read the Docs](https://metdatapy.readthedocs.io/)**.